nguyetha79/30-Mini-Javascript-Projekts/README.md

 ## Overview

-This repository contains 30 mini JavaScript projects that I've created to practice and improve my coding skills.
+This repository contains different mini JavaScript projects that I've created to practice and improve my coding skills.
 Each project is independent and covers various concepts and technologies related to JavaScript.

 ## Projects